Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 </html>

-Next, open and edit static HTML file `Resources/static/index.html` then replace all codes with this.
+Next, open and edit the static HTML file `Resources/static/index.html`, then replace all code with this.

 <!DOCTYPE HTML>